kgstorm/home-assistant-calorie-tracker/README.md

 ## iOS/Android widgets

-You can open the Calorie Tracker panel and/or automatically present a camera/photo modal from mobile widgets or shortcuts.
-Use the deep-link URL format below as the target for your widget/shortcut.
+You can create a widget on your phone home screen that opens directly to the food analyzer screen.

 ### iOS

-In iOS, use the built-in Shortcuts app and create a shortcut that uses the **Open URLs** action.
-Paste the `homeassistant://` deep-link (see examples below) as the URL to open.
+In iOS, use the Shortcuts app and create a shortcut that uses the **Open URLs** action.
+Create 2 **Open URLs** actions.
+Set the URL for the first action to be 'homeassistant://navigate'.
+This will make sure the companion app is open, which seems to be required to access the embedded photo popup screens.
+For the second **Open URLs** action, paste the appropriate `homeassistant://` URL using the  examples below.

 ### Android

-In Android, create a homescreen shortcut or widget that launches an `ACTION_VIEW` intent with the `homeassistant://` URL.
-Many launcher apps and the Android Shortcuts feature allow you to add a URL/intent; alternatively, build a small widget that opens the URL via a `PendingIntent`.
+In Android, from the Home Assistant Companion App settings, create a shortcut of 'dashboard' type and use the appropriate 'homeassistant://' URL using the examples below (use whatever label, icon, and description you choose).
+Once the shortcut has been created, you can move the shortcut to the homescreen.

-- Base format (open the panel and request a modal):
+- Base format (open the panel and request a modal[pop-up]):

   `homeassistant://navigate/calorie_tracker?modal=<modal_name>`

-- Example values for `<modal_name>`:
+- Options for `<modal_name>`:
   - `food_camera` — open the food photo analysis flow
   - `bodyfat_camera` — open the body-fat photo analysis flow